How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Today it’s where the wealthy go to shop and dine.
 The neighborhood is full of famous department stores, luxury name-brand shops like Chanel, Dior, and Louis Vuitton, and restaurants that are so expensive you’ll need to mortgage your house to eat there.

 In 1872, a fire burned down all of Ginza’s wooden buildings.
 This gave the government a reason to modernize.
 They rebuilt all the buildings in brick, paved the streets, and added gas lamps.
-You can see a really cool miniature replica of the area at the Edo-Tokyo Museum.
+You can see a cool miniature replica of the area at the Edo-Tokyo Museum.

 Ginza is also home to Sukiyabashi Jiro, a sushi restaurant owned by Jiro Ono from the Netflix documentary Jiro Dreams of Sushi.
 It was the first three-star Michelin sushi restaurant.

 The two places I adore in this area are the Kabuki-za Theater where you can see kabuki performances for a reasonable price and Tsukiji Market, where you can eat street food and sushi.
 The actual fish and seafood market is gone, but the restaurants and street stalls are still around.
+You can read about how to visit Kabuki-za Theater and Tsukiji Market in this FABULOUS Tokyo itinerary guide.

-How to get from Narita to Ginza
+How to Get from Narita to Ginza

 • Take the Narita Airport Limousine bus.
 It should cost ¥1,300 and take 1.5 hours